oracle-livelabs/goldengate/heatwave-postgres/introduction/introduction.md

 Oracle GoldenGate, the industry-leading data replication and integration software, is now available as a fully-managed, cloud native service on Oracle Cloud Infrastructure.

-Estimated workshop time: 2 hours
+Estimated Workshop Time: 2 hours

 ### About Oracle Cloud Infrastructure GoldenGate